Laws related to divorce in Nepal/ Divorce Lawyer in Nepal/Divorce Process in Nepal

 If the court fails to make conciliation between the husband and wife even after reminding and convincing them and deems it appropriate to get the relationship divorced rather than to continue it any longer, the court shall effect divorce between them.
 Provided that if the husband and wife do not agree to conciliate between them despite being reminded and convinced by the court to that effect, the court shall effect divorce after one year of filing the petition.

 The husband may file a case of divorce in any of the following circumstances even without the consent of the wife :

 (a) Except where the husband and wife are living separately after obtaining their partition share or separating bread and board in accordance with the law, if the wife has been living separately for three or more consecutive years, without the consent of the husband,

 (b) If the wife deprives the husband of maintenance costs or expels him from the house,

 (c) If the wife commits an act or conspiracy likely to cause grievous hurt or other severe physical or mental pain to the husband,

-- Except where the husband and wife are living separately after obtaining their partition share or separating bread and board in accordance with law, if the husband has been living separately for three years or more consecutively, without consent of the wife,
+- Except where the husband and wife are living separately after obtaining their partition share or separating bread and board in accordance with the law, if the husband has been living separately for three years or more consecutively, without consent of the wife,

 - If the husband deprives the wife of maintenance costs or expels her from home,